misonuma/recursum/README.md

 -path_test </path/to/test.csv>
 ```

-The preprocessed data are saved in `data/amazon` by default.
+The preprocessed data will be saved in `data/amazon` by default.

 ### Training